-Victims Rights Act 1996 defines a victim of crime as:
+The Children (Detention Centres) Act 1987 defines a victim as:

 The Victims Register application form can be downloaded by clicking on the link below:

-The Victims of Crime website provides practical information for victims of crime about
+The Victims Services website provides practical information for victims of crime about

-If you wish to formally register your interest with Youth Justice, please contact the Strategy and Engagement Directorate to discuss the matter further.
+If you wish to formally register your interest with Youth Justice, please contact the Victims Register Officer to discuss the matter further.
 All correspondence should be marked confidential and addressed to:

 The Victims Register

 Strategy & Engagement Directorate Youth Justice GPO Box 31 SYDNEY NSW 2001